qnope/Little-Type-Library/README.md

 }
 ```

-Without these macros, the following code won't compile because `n1 < n2` must work in run-time context and it is the same for `is_number_t`.
+Without these macros, the following code wouldn't compile because `n1 < n2` must work in run-time context and it is the same for `is_number_t`.

 ## Trait
 Some traits are imported from the STL.
-They have the same name as in the STL, instead, you can use them through functions.
+They have the same name as in the STL, but you can use them through functions.

 ```cpp
   struct Default {